 Latvia’s IMF-supported program was successfully completed in December 2011.
 Since then, the IMF has encouraged the government to devise ways to make the safety net permanent and strengthen it through better targeting of social assistance and progressive tax policy without distorting work incentives.

 Making room for critical social and infrastructure spending

-In other cases, spending cuts are implemented to return public finances to a sustainable position and free up resources for private sector activity.
+In some cases, spending cuts are implemented to return public finances to a sustainable position and free up resources for private sector activity.
 Wherever possible, such measures are accompanied by provisions to protect the poorest public workers.
-There are also cases where the government’s wage bill increased during IMF-supported programs.

 In Jamaica, for instance, under the Fund-supported program the government aims to reduce public sector wage costs from 11 percent of GDP to no more than 9 percent over the medium term.
 In the short run, this reform is supported by a multiyear wage agreement with the unions.
 For the medium term, it will be critical to modernize the public sector and enhance its efficiency.